D3vilOps/Elevator_Operating_System_Scheduler/README.md

 ├── README.md                        # This file
 ├── makefile                         # Build configuration
 ├── QA_Test_Case_Framework.docx      # QA/Verification test plan (Week 1)
-└── src/                             # Source code (to be added)
+├── testing.bldg                     # Testing .bldg file to be used to practice with  (Week 2) └── src/                             # Source code (to be added)
 ```